Choosing Soil for Bonsai Trees

 By far the most important aspect of sieving is that of grading our materials.
 The old fashioned practice of mixing grit with a loam and peat based soil mix is, upon examination ludicrous.
 Grit settles in a pot to form a fairly rigid framework of spaces and each particle rests upon those below.
 Mixing in something like a loam based soil is just crazy because constant watering washes this into those, all important, spaces almost completely excluding air from the mix.
 Over time the compaction continues as heavy sand grains sink lower in the pot.
 Fairly quickly all of the attributes of a good growing medium are lost and our tree begins to suffer.
 It’s a testament to the resilience of trees that they live in this muck at all.

 One of the secrets of producing a good bonsai growing medium is in sizing all the particles within a pot carefully.
 Finer grain soils decrease drainage and increase moisture-holding capacity and larger grain size does the reverse.
-Using a Bonsai soil sieve to grade particle sizes uniformly is important.
-In order to adjust the moisture holding capacity further carefully graded organic material can be used.
+Use a Bonsai soil sieve to grade particle sizes in order to achieve the desired consistency and adjust the moisture holding capacity.
+A carefully graded organic material can also be used.

 COMMONLY AVAILABLE BONSAI SOIL COMPONENTS